Scroll into the helix

 I am covered in it — day and night.

 That is not a metaphor.
 It is physics.
 Every surface I walk through is made of everyone who ever walked through it before.
-Working in ZODIAC — breathing it back to life — I am covered in the dust of those buildings, those streets, those summers.
+Working in an LGBTQIA+ venue — breathing it back to life — I am covered in the dust of those buildings, those streets, those summers.
 From the places my mates used to play to the lovely summer nights at Tasha's.
 It is all still there.

 I feel the world differently.
 I always have.
 I feel it all at once, sometimes — all of it, simultaneously, with no buffer.
 People call that erratic.
 I am choosing to call it accurate.
 The world is erratic.
 I am just not pretending otherwise.